Skip to content

 • Terminal runs independently

-• No supervisor attached initially
+• No client attached initially

 • Attach later with sb attach <name>